 It’s over a year now since the 2008 financial crisis spread havoc throughout the global economy.
 Dozens of books and articles have appeared to explain what went wrong.
-They identify culprits ranging from Wall Street financiers overleveraging assets, to ACORN lobbying policy-makers to lower mortgage standards, to politicians closely connected to government-sponsored enterprises such as Freddie Mac and Fannie Mae failing to exercise oversight of those agencies.
+They identify culprits ranging from Wall Street financiers overleveraging assets, to ACORN lobbying policy-makers, to lower mortgage standards, to politicians closely connected to government-sponsored enterprises like Freddie Mac and Fannie Mae failing to exercise oversight of those agencies.

 As time passes, armies of doctoral students will explore every nook and cranny of the 2008 meltdown.
 But if most governments’ policy responses to the crisis are any guide, it’s apparent that many lessons from the financial crisis are being ignored or escaping most policy-makers’ attention.
 Here are five of them.

 Perhaps the most prominent unlearned lesson is the danger of moral hazard.
 The message conveyed to business by many governments’ reactions to the financial crisis is this: if you are big enough (or enjoy extensive connections with influential politicians) and behave irresponsibly, you may reasonably expect that governments will shield you from the consequences of your actions.
 What other message could businesses such as AIG, Citigroup, Royal Bank of Scotland, Lloyds, and Bank of America have possibly received from all the bailouts and virtual nationalizations?